federicociner/leetcode/README.md

 # LeetCode Interview Questions

-A set of solutions to LeetCode questions that I solved in preparation for software engineering interviews at tech companies in the USA and Europe.
-All of these questions are available on [leetcode.com](leetcode.com), and some of them require a subscription to LeetCode Premium.
+A set of solutions to LeetCode and HackerRank questions that I solved in preparation for software engineering interviews at tech companies in the USA and Europe.
+All of these questions are available on [LeetCode](leetcode.com) or [HackerRank](hackerrank.com), and some of them require a subscription to LeetCode Premium.

 ## Overview

 Having recently graduated from Georgia Tech's OMSCS program, I finished my last semester with an algorithms course, which provided the necessary theoretical background for me start practicing with LeetCode problems almost immediately upon starting my job search.
-Additionally, I reviewed the following resources concurrently with LeetCode practice:
+Additionally, I reviewed the following resources concurrently with online practice:

 - Cracking the Coding Interview, 6th Edition
 - Elements of Programming Interviews in Python